xamfy/x-server-stats/README.md

 x-server-stats uses actix-governor to throttle incoming requests based on IP address.
 The config is present at `src/main.rs` and can be changed accordingly.
 Throttling is important if you don't want to overwhelm the server with too many requests by internal systems.
-We plan to make this configurable in the future, so you don't have build from source to change the config.
+We plan to make this configurable in the future, so you don't have to build from source to change the config.